Lots of semlor on a plate.

 We will start with the classic, the traditional semla.
 At this time of the year, you can find the classic semla at pretty much every café in town, but we’re happy to give a shout out to the one at Konditori Kampanilen.
 Not only is it really tasty, but the café itself is very stylish and well worth a visit.

-The coffee semla at da Matteo
+Three kinds of semla at da Matteo

 The kremla at Lilla sur